Parenting: What’s Different Today? - Mosaic

 When Video Games Seem to Take Over

 • Traditional Response: Turn that off!
-It’ll rot your brain or We need to detox!
+It’ll rot your brain.

-• Growth-Centered Response: You’ve been playing for a while.
-Want to take a stretch break and grab a snack? or What else is on your list today?
-I think there are a few other things you wanted to accomplish.
+• Growth-Centered Response: You’ve been playing a while—want to take a stretch break or grab a snack?

 • Traditional Response: It looks fine!
 You’re overreacting.